Skip to content

 • Knowledge Agents (Chat, Research, MCP Server) provide AI-powered Q&A from your knowledge base

-• $250/month minimum (10-seat floor) expensive for small teams
+• $250/month minimum even for small teams due to 10-seat floor

-• Complex for non-technical teams to adopt initially
+• Complex for non-technical or non-enterprise teams

 Trainual

-• Custom branding for internal training portals
+• Custom branding keeps the platform on-brand for internal learners

 • No version control for content management

-• $249/month minimum for 10 seats—high entry price
+• $249/month minimum entry price with no free plan

 Deep Dive